Navigation: User Guide ➔ Menu Commands ➔ Solver Setup (Dynamic)

 The DeRating parameter is used for convergence of the network.

-Only relevant for Build 138 or earlier.
+Removed in Build 139.
 For a dynamic simulation, if a tank overflows, it needs to go to an area.
 By default it will go to the Global Area, but if the model has other areas defined then the user may specify a different area where spillages will report.

 - A tear is required to solve models that contain one or more recycle streams.